Local Governing Body

 Code of Conduct

-As governors we follow the trust’s code of conduct, of which are few highlights are below:
+As governors we follow the trust’s code of conduct, of which a few highlights are below:

 We will encourage open governance and will act appropriately.